52recsys/commonsense/README.md

-# commonsense
-A Survey on Commonsense Knowledge
+# A Survey on Commonsense Knowledge

 # 2020
 2020 IJCAI - Transomcs From linguistic graphs to commonsense.pdf